acsicuib/YAFS/README.md

 Installation
 ------------

+**NOTE** A full implementation in Python 3.6 is available in other repository without any of the example folders [repo url](https://github.com/acsicuib/MARIO/tree/gauss2020).
+A total adaptation of the example is required to update this repo.
+Sorry for that, but the working is still the same!

 YAFS requires Python 2.7 (Python 3.6 or above is not supported)

 1. Clone the project in your local folder: